x1244135928/shell_scripts/readme.txt

-creating a new branch is quick create a new bran is quick & simple creating a new branch is quick and simple
+creating a new branch is quick create a new bran is quick & simple creating a new branch is quick and simple creating a new branch is quick and simple01 creating a new branch is quick and simple02 creating a new branch is quick and simple03 creating a new branch is quick and simple04 creating a new branch is quick and simple05 creating a new branch is quick and simple06